Prayers Help Syrian Christians Feel They’re Not Alone

 “The prayers of many Christians around the world give the people in Syria the feeling they are not alone,” says a pastor when he hears again about the many churches around the world praying for Syria.
 Christians in Syria feel encouraged and see God answering prayers; they even pray for the Christians outside the country.

-“I want to express my deep appreciation for the people who keep us Christians in Syria in their prayers,” Pastor Edward from Damascus says.
+“I want to express my deep appreciation for the people who keep us Syrian Christians in their prayers,” Pastor Edward from Damascus says.
 “My wife and I are thankful that we are still in Damascus.
 It is not in our own power that we are there.
 It is God’s intervention in our lives.
 Your prayers encourage us.
 Through that we can encourage others.”

 The pastors say the situation in Syria is grim.
 “Nowadays, it’s hard to find a safe place.
 Grenade shells fall every day, and every other day we hear of people being injured or killed,” says Pastor Edward.
 “We recently lost one of our wonderful youth when a shell fell on one of the colleges.
 He was in his graduation year, taking his last test.
 It is very sad.
 At the same time, I am happy because I know that he recently came to know the Lord.
 I know he lost his life on earth, but he is now eternally with Jesus.
 It is very tough for the members of his discipleship group.
 It is very hard for his family, for them all their hope was lost with his death.”

 In the midst of all the tragedy, Pastor Edward sees how God answers prayers.
 “We had a retreat with all pastors of our denomination.
 We all could see how the hand of the Lord is moving in our country and among the Syrians.
 Our staying in Syria is not a sacrifice; it is a privilege.
 All these pastors risk their lives too, but we all know it is our calling.
 It was very good to have some time together.
 What God does gives us is a sense of meaning and significance.”